 Playing a game of tag is fun when you’re a kid but as you get old the word tag can suddenly change from a fun childhood memory to a skin issue.
 Skin tags are a common skin disorder that cause a short, narrow stock to stick out of the skin.
 Unlike freckles or moles that […]

 With summer in full swing, we know that most of our patients are going to be enjoying at least a little bit of fun in the sun.
 And although the sun can give you healthy doses of vitamin D, it can also cause sun damage and even skin cancer.
-Here at Gwinnett Dermatology, we treat […]
+Here at Gwinnett Dermatology and Georgia […]

 Warts come from infections that are caused by viruses in the HPV (human papillomavirus) family of viruses.